Atom010/Atom010/README.md

+Hi there, I'm Atom 👋
+Welcome to my GitHub profile!
+I'm a passionate developer with a keen interest in building impactful projects and contributing to open-source communities.
+Here's a little more about me:

 •🔭 I’m currently working on various exciting projects across different domains.

 •🌱 I’m continuously learning and improving my skills in software development.